msolefonte/tww-victory-conditions-overhaul/src/factions/vampire-coast/README.md

 	* Control provinces
 	    * Galleon's Graveyard, The Vampire Coast, Sartosa
 	* Destroy factions
-	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned
+	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned, Bordelaux
 	* Construct the Wreck of the Heldenhammer and the Special Deck
 	* Own at least 3 Necrofex Colossus
 * **Long Victory Conditions**:
 	* Earn 25000 infamy
 	* Control provinces
 	    * Galleon's Graveyard, Vampire Coast, Sartosa
-	* FIXME Destroy factions
+	* Destroy factions
-	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned, Empire, Bretonnia, Vampire Counts, Schwartzhafen, The Barrow Legion, Followers of Nagash
+	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned, Bordelaux, Bretonnia, The Barrow Legion, Followers of Nagash, Mousillon
 	* Construct the Wreck of the Heldenhammer and the Special Deck
 	* Own at least 6 Necrofex Colossus